IBM/BlockchainSmartContractTrading-CompositeJourney/README.md

 composer network ping -n product-auction -p hlfv1 -i admin -s adminpw
 ```

-#### d) Generate REST API

-To integrate with the deployed business network (creating assets/participants and submitting transactions) we can either use the Composer Node SDK or we can generate a REST API.
 To create the REST API we need to launch the `composer-rest-server` and tell it how to connect to our deployed business network.
 Now launch the server by changing directory to the product-auction folder and type:
 ```bash